Sumnimakarki/Animation-project-1st/README.md

 # Animation-project-1st
-3D animation of table and chair
+3D animation of table, chair and egg